jinpeng007/IdentityMgmtBook/12-app-access-control-at-scale.md

 However, this approach isn't without drawbacks.
 Every cache check requires a network hop, adding precious milliseconds to response times.
 If the cache service goes down, the entire authorization system may fail or fall back to much slower direct evaluation.
 Under extreme load, the cache itself might become the bottleneck, defeating its purpose.

-Sarah, a senior architect at a major financial services company, learned this lesson the hard way: "We built a beautiful centralized authorization cache using Redis, but during peak trading hours, the latency to the cache was killing us.
-Every millisecond counts when traders are making split-second decisions."

 ### The Distributed Cache: Low Latency, Lower Hit Rates

 Contrast this with a distributed caching approach, where each resource server maintains its own local cache.
 When the product catalog service determines that User A can view Product B, it stores this decision locally.
 Future requests to the same service benefit from lightning-fast cache lookups with no network overhead.

 This approach shines in latency-sensitive applications and continues functioning even if other parts of the system fail.
 It also scales naturally as you add more resource servers, each bringing its own cache.

 The downside?
 Lower cache hit rates.
-If User A visits Product B and then Product C, served by different instances, each server must compute the access decision separately.
-For users bouncing between services, this can mean more computation overall.
+If User A visits a service multiple times are often load balanced to different server instances, each server must compute the access decision separately.
+This can mean more computation overall.
 It's also harder to maintain consistency—when policies change, you need to invalidate caches across potentially thousands of servers.

 ### Finding the Sweet Spot: Cache Invalidation and TTLs